 Deep breaths, censorship is bad, no wonder he was in such a foul mood yesterday, mumbling about being depressed and stuff.

 A mother lives with her two kids, 9 and 3 in the cellar of a bombed out building.
 The 9 year old forages for food in the streets at night, while dodging machine gun fire.
 He sleeps on a chair.
 His 3 year old sister used to have a doll, but she lost it in the street, running from sniper fire.

 Above text?
 NOT EXAGGERATED; that’s what it says.

 Where’s Dad? you ask.

 That’s a great question, I’m glad you mentioned it.
 The family assumes Dad is still alive, but since he’s in jail they just aren’t sure.
-No worries though, part of the miracle included busloads full of prisoners being delivered back home just in time for their shoe box dinner.
+No worries though– part of the miracle includes busloads prisoners being delivered back home just in time to receive their shoe box.

 The Bosnian sniper fire book did provide a brilliant segue into Zach’s next question about black history month and “how exactly were they able to purchase, um, people?
 And why only the brown-skinned people?
 And, while we’re at it, why didn’t they pay them for doing the work?”